Table

 Select which audiences should receive notifications when anomalies are detected.

-Text in the Notes section will be included directly in notifications.
+Text in the Notes section will be included directly in Alert notifications.
 The "Show notes tips" dropdown includes details on how to @mention an individual or team if you are sending notifications to Slack.

 Advanced settings exist for managing failure notifications.